idvorkin/idvorkin.github.io/_d/activation.md

 ### Stopping Energy

 The amount of energy required to stop an activity.
 This usually varies over time.
-Movies have a natural drop in stopping energy at the end of the movie, but the magic of TikTok and Casinos is they are designed to never reduce in stopping energy
+Movies have a natural drop in stopping energy at the end of the movie, but the magic of TikTok and Casinos is they are designed so their stopping energy never declines.

 <canvas id="chart-stopping-over-time"></canvas>